 - Board Retirement Age.
 Our by-laws require that no director may stand for re-election after his or her 72nd birthday, which provides a mechanism for regular Board refreshment.

 - Directorship Limits.
 To ensure that directors are able to devote sufficient time to properly discharge their duties, our corporate governance guidelines provide that directors should not serve on more than three other public company boards.
 Directors are also required to seek the approval of the Governance Committee prior to joining any corporate board, providing a further mechanism for the Board to evaluate each director’s other commitments and ensure they have sufficient availability.

 - Meeting Attendance.
 On average, the incumbent directors attended 99% of the meetings of the Board and the committees on which they served in 2020.
 No incumbent director attended less than 75% of these meetings.

 - Board Self-Evaluation Process.
 Each year, the Board evaluates its performance against criteria that it has determined are important to its success.
 One or more of the following topics may be considered during such evaluations: financial oversight, succession planning, executive compensation, strategic planning, corporate governance, ethics and compliance and Board structure and role.
 The Board then considers the results of the evaluation and identifies steps to enhance its performance.

 - Individual Director Evaluations.
 Complementing the Board and committee self-evaluations, the Board has also developed an individual director evaluation process to be used every three years.
 Using director effectiveness criteria selected by the Board following a review of external best practices, directors evaluate their peers and the resulting feedback is shared with individual directors by an external facilitator.
-This process, which the Board most recently conducted in 2016, enables the directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.
+This process, which the Board most recently conducted in 2020, enables directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.